-LawTech.Asia is currently run by a small team of law students and law graduates based in Singapore who are interested in the intersection of law and technology.
+LawTech.Asia is currently run by a small team of law students and law graduates based in Singapore who are interested in the intersection of law, policy, and technology.
 However, our mission is not exclusive to certain specialties or nationalities.
 Those with the right fit, talent and passion are always welcome – please contact us if you’d like to join us in growing this together!

 Meet the Team

 Growing up designing websites and dabbling with HTML, she sees legal technology as a perfect marriage of both her loves: technology and the law.
-She took up a module on Artificial Intelligence and the law, wrote a paper on the patentability of the blockchain.
+She took up a module on Artificial Intelligence and the law, and wrote a paper on the patentability of the blockchain.